tr-ahmed/NaplanBridge/AI_BACKEND_CHANGE_GUIDELINES.md

-# 🧠 AI Backend Change Guidelines
+# 🧠 AI Backend Change Guidelines (.NET API Version)

 ## 🎯 Purpose

-When developing or modifying any **Frontend (Angular)** feature, if the implementation requires a **new or modified backend endpoint**, the AI must automatically generate a **clear and detailed report** describing the required backend changes.
+When developing or modifying any **Frontend (Angular)** feature, the AI must only generate a backend change report **if** a change or addition to the **.NET API** is required.

 ---

 ## 📋 AI Responsibilities

-Whenever an AI assistant detects that a frontend feature depends on an API that doesn’t exist or needs modification, it should:
+The AI should **not** generate a report unless the frontend feature depends on a backend modification.
+When a change **is required**, the AI must:

 1. **Analyze the context**
-   Understand the purpose of the new or modified code (e.g., user registration, profile editing, file upload, report viewing).
+   Understand the purpose of the feature (e.g., authentication, file upload, data filtering, reporting).

 2. **Identify backend impact**

-   - Is a new endpoint required?
+   * Is a new endpoint required?
-   - Is an existing endpoint missing parameters or returning an incorrect response?
+   * Does an existing endpoint need modification?
-   - Are there model, validation, or database changes required?
+   * Are there necessary model or database changes?

-3. **Generate a complete backend change report** including the following sections:
+3. **Generate a backend change report** including the following details:

 ---